TIBCOSoftware/TCSTK-Cloud-CLI/docs/tasks/0_task_index.md

 [import-discover-config](./import-discover-config.md) - Imports the configuration for Project Discover into a JSON file

 [watch-discover-config](./watch-discover-config.md) - Looks for changes in configuration for Project Discover JSON file, and uploads them

+[upload-discover-asset](./upload-discover-asset.md) - Uploads a discover asset, for example used in the landing page background picture or icons

 ## oauth